cmjjezze/Lottery/README.md

 10. Click **buy** button after you set the value of ether, You can buy tickets 3 times because you set`3` participants upon creating the lottery.
 11. Buy ticket's three times with different addresses, and click the **round** button to know the round number that is playing.
 12. Pick the winner for the first round by setting `1` in the **drawWinner** textbox button and click it to pick the winner for the specified round.
-13. To delete the round youwould like, you can just select the round number and input it in the **deleteRpund** textbox button `uint256 _round`.
+13. To delete the round youwould like, you can just select the round number and input it in the **deleteRound** textbox button `uint256 _round`.

 ## RNG(Random Number Generated) Lottery